otelfiyat/otelfiyat-web/README.md

 ## License

 This project is licensed under a private license.
-All rights reserved.
+All rights reserved